Satisfactory Academic Progress

 Students may appeal if:

-2. There is a change in the student’s G.P.A. due to enrollment in another period (ex.
-Summer School, first semester).
+- There is a change in the student’s CGPA. due to enrollment in another period (such as Summer School, first semester).

-1. Use the Satisfactory Academic Progress Appeal Form to write your appeal, clearly stating why you failed to meet the conditions cited and attach additional documentation if necessary.
+- Use the Satisfactory Academic Progress Appeal Form to write your appeal, clearly stating why you failed to meet the SAP requirements and attach documentation that supports your appeal.

-Students with appeals regarding transfer hours in some cases where the number of transfer hours are in dispute, the student must get written confirmation from his/her chairperson or Dean in regards to the actual number of hours being counted toward the student’s current degree program.
+Students with appeals regarding transfer hours in some cases where the number of transfer hours are in dispute, the student must submit written confirmation from his/her chairperson or Dean in regard to the actual number of hours being counted toward the student’s current degree program.
 This information must accompany the student’s appeal and will become a part of the student financial record.

 No appeals will be reviewed during registration periods.